Kansas State vs. LSU Texas Bowl NCAA Football Odds, Plays and Insights | January 4, 2022

 LSU Stats and Trends

-- The Tigers have an against the spread record of 3-2-1 in their six games as an underdog of 1 point or more this year.
+- The Tigers have been underdogs by 1 point or more six times this year and are 3-2-1 ATS in those contests.

-- LSU's games this year have eclipsed the over/under four times in 11 opportunities (36.4%).
+- LSU has gone over the point total in 36.4% of its opportunities this year (four times in 11 games with a set point total).

-- This season the Tigers score six more points per game (27.1) than the Wildcats give up (21.1).
+- This year the Tigers put up six more points per game (27.1) than the Wildcats give up (21.1).

-- LSU is 4-3 against the spread and 6-1 overall in games when it puts up more than 21.1 points.
+- LSU is 4-3 against the spread and 6-1 overall in games when it scores more than 21.1 points.

-- LSU is 3-3 against the spread and 4-3 overall when the team totals over 348 yards.
+- LSU is 3-3 against the spread and 4-3 overall when the team piles up over 348 yards.

-- This season the Tigers have 13 turnovers, two fewer than the Wildcats have takeaways (15).

 - Head to SISportsbook to find the latest moneyline, spread and over/under odds for this matchup.